PolicyEngine/policyengine-us/docs/book/programs/states/ny/index.md

-# Massachusetts
+# New York

-OpenFisca US has implemented the following state-specific programs in Massachusetts:
+OpenFisca US has implemented the following state-specific programs in New York:
-* State income taxes
+* State EITC
-* SNAP
-* ACA subsidies
-* Medicaid
+* Household credit